GregAbram/HiLat/README.md

 ## TruncatePathLine

-A python programmable filter to truncate pathlines by age
+A python programmable filter to truncate pathlines by age.  age=0 is the head of the pathline